HealthDataInsight/attribute_descriptors/README.md

     User.forename     # gives metadata for forename
     User.new.metadata # gives the whole metadata

-You also have access to helper methods that let you create form fields intuively.
+You also have access to helper methods that let you create form fields intuitively.

     User.forename.as_input_field